Purpose and Mission

 SEAC Update (2020-21 School Year)

 Due to the current federal and state emergency declarations and in guidance about limiting person-to-person contact due to COVID-19 (coronavirus) pandemic, the Anoka-Hennepin Special Education Advisory Council (SEAC) will be meeting virtually.

 The Anoka-Hennepin School District Special Education Advisory Council, SEAC (pronounced "seek") is a partnership between the school district and parents/guardians of Anoka-Hennepin students with disabilities.
 The SEAC is mandated by the state to advise the District on policy and planning through the Director of Special Education.

 What does the State of MN say regarding SEAC?

 Minnesota statute requires each school district in the state to have a special education advisory council (SEAC).
-Here is what the statute says: 125A.24 Parent advisory councils.
+Review 125A.24 Parent Advisory Councils statute.

 In order to increase the involvement of parents of children with disabilities in district policymaking and decision making, school districts must have a special education advisory council that is incorporated into the district's special education system plan.